Micro Four Thirds vs Full Frame

 A camera is a recording device, and it can only record what the photographer creates for it (I must preface this discussion by saying that I am referring to recent generation cameras at and above a certain level of performance – I’m not talking about low-priced, low-end, low featured machines destined for the family marketplace).
 My perspective is also that of the professional portrait photographer, not the advertising photographer who might naturally be drawn towards medium format equipment.
 There are many elements of a well crafted image, and in professional portraiture and wedding photography much depends upon the photographer’s understanding of light, supplementary lighting, posing, direction, narrative, timing, spatial awareness and composition, people management, and a number of other factors which will clearly separate the professional from the casual amateur.
 Additionally, equipment choices are often personal.
 What matters the most is that the photographer is appropriately skilled and uses equipment which is suited to the job at hand.
 And pretty much every modern well-spec’d FX, APS-C, APS-H or u4/3 camera will fit the bill.
 But there are a great many newer photographers who are conditioned to believe that this is an unacceptable statement, because of the following:

-A full frame sensor is better in low light – in absolute terms it will be, the noise response of the full frame sensor will almost always exceed that of the smaller sensor.
-But in any given situation it’s interesting to consider how my full frame settings might differ to my Micro 4/3 settings.
+A full frame sensor is better in low light – with like for like settings it will be, the noise response of the full frame sensor will almost always exceed that of the smaller sensor.
+But in any given situation it’s interesting to consider how full frame settings might differ to my Micro 4/3 settings.
 What are we talking about exactly?
 Well, the real world situations in which the social photographer is likely to encounter lowlight would probably be a winter wedding, or dark church, or evening party.
 The less experienced photographers will presume that there is no requirement to worry about additive lighting (if allowed at the location) since a full frame sensor and a very fast lens is all that matters – and many less competent photographers also feel it is not a requirement to learn the art of lighting for this reason.
 But here’s the thing – if you have a bride and groom in front of you, or a family group during a location sitting or party, it is very unlikely that they will be on exactly the same plane of focus.
 And considering how razor thin your depth of field will be if using a full frame camera and a very wide aperture, it is perfectly likely that one or more of your subjects will not be in focus.
 I see this time and time again and the photographer will presume that the client will not notice, and will believe it was a ‘creative choice’.
 The solution therefore is that you will need to stop down your FF camera a little, and to maintain a usable shutter speed you will then have to increase your ISO accordingly.
-Now consider the photographer using the latest Micro 4/3 camera – they will have around a stop and three-quarter of additional depth of field, so even at a very wide aperture they won’t need to stop down much, and they can gather all of the light without worrying about missing focus.
+Now consider the photographer using the latest Micro 4/3 camera – they will have around a stop and three-quarter of additional depth of field, so even at a very wide aperture they won’t need to stop down so much, and they can gather all of the light without worrying about missing focus.
 So already we are seeing that the ISO advantage of full frame is often totally negated in the very situations where full frame bodies are considered to be a requirement.
-Ditto depth of field – we cannot go through life touting a full frame camera and shooting wide open as a matter of course – at least not on a client’s time.

-Full frame gives a shallower depth of field – yes it does, and I’ve already alluded to this above.
+Full frame gives a shallower depth of field – yes it does, if one maintains a like for like Aperture and focal length, and I’ve already alluded to this above.
 Virtually every hobbyist or unskilled amateur I encounter is utterly convinced that they must always have the shallowest depth of field possible, or else they cannot possibly enjoy their photography.
 They are also convinced that a professional photographer would feel the same way, and they would be very wrong indeed.
 Whilst there may be the odd occasion where you might want to try a very creative or abstract shot, I have spent much of my working life using full frame equipment and telephoto lenses at around f4 or f5.6.
 This gives shallow depth of field but also a small amount of leeway for critical focus.
-I can get the same depth of field using my OMD cameras by shooting with any of the excellent Micro 4/3 prime lenses.
-In fact it’s very easy to manipulate the depth of field equation to afford extremely shallow depth of field when using a micro 4/3 camera – remember that depth of field depends upon the focal length of the lens, the distance to the subject, the distance between the subject in the background, aperture, and finally sensor format.
+In fact it’s very easy to manipulate the depth of field equation to afford extremely shallow depth when using a micro 4/3 camera – remember that depth of field depends upon the focal length of the lens, the distance to the subject, the distance between the subject in the background, aperture, and finally sensor format.
 So it follows that if I were to use the excellent Panasonic 35-100 f2.8 lens on my OMD, at f2.8, in-depth the field terms that is about where I would be when shooting my Canon 5D cameras using the 70-200 L at f5.6.
-In fact I can go even shallower with my OMD, because I possess some wonderful small and lightweight micro 4/3 fast prime lenses (I do not possess the equivalent lenses for my full frame DSLRs for the reasons set out below).
+I can go even shallower with my OMD, because I possess some wonderful small and lightweight micro 4/3 fast prime lenses (I do not possess the equivalent lenses for my full frame DSLRs for the reasons set out below).

 Big files for big prints – many full frame cameras have a high megapixel count, creating massive digital files.
 If I were shooting an event such as a large party or wedding where I am likely to come away with a few hundred photographs, the last thing I would want is to have to handle a humongous amount of data.
 After all, most images will be printed to an album, with the odd substantial wall product – we rarely need 23MP files for this.
 Therefore I have always tended to set my 5DMkIII bodies at medium RAW.
 This is an ideal file size and is more than ample for creating bigger enlargements.
 In fact looking around my studio I have massive prints on the wall which are several years old, taken with cameras which vary from 6MP to 13MP.
 And they look fantastic, hard to tell apart from most of today’s offerings in fact, and any differences are certainly not something any client would notice.
 That said, a large file size will enable more cropping, but if you’re shooting portraits and weddings then you really shouldn’t be doing much cropping.
 Of course, if you’re a commercial photographer generating output for huge billboards, then a very high megapixel count is likely to be important to you.